LieutenantCrunch/mudae-ranker/README.md

 ## Merging Instructions
 Claimed a bunch of characters and didn't keep your Mudae Ranker data up-to-date?
 Shame shame.
 But hey, that's what merging is for.
 1. Paste your previously saved data into the input field, then click **Parse Input**
-2. Run **$mmai-s** and copy the entire dump just like you did the first time you imported your harem
+2. Run **$mmai-s** and copy the entire dump just like you did the first time you imported your collection
 3. All new characters will be added and looked up from Anilist if necessary
    - As a bonus, characters that do not have their images set will also be looked up on Anilist on the off chance that something has changed and their images can be found now.
 It is actually possible for this to happen!
 4. At this point, you can export the characters, go through the process of ranking, or do whatever.

 ## Adding New Characters
-Sometimes you just want to add a single new character to your harem and don't feel like using the merge functionality.
+Sometimes you just want to add a single new character to your collection and don't feel like using the merge functionality.
 That's what the 🆕 button is for!
 1. Click the 🆕 button, a popup will display with fields for you to fill out
 2. Fill out the details, copying them from Mudae as they'd show up if you used the **$im** command on the character
 3. Click the ✅ button when you're done to save the character, it will be added to the end of the list